 Opportunities for high-paying and rewarding bioinformatics careers are growing.
-According to the Bureau of Labor Statistics, jobs in computer-based analysis are projected to grow 15 percent by 2029 (nearly four times the national average), with the healthcare, pharmaceutical, and biotechnology fields leading the way.
+According to the Bureau of Labor Statistics, jobs in computer-based analysis are projected to grow 22 percent by 2030 (more than four times the national average), with the healthcare, pharmaceutical, and biotechnology fields leading the way.
 Other fields where bioinformatics skills play a critical role, such as microbiology or zoology and wildlife biology, are projected to keep pace with the national average.

 But the prospects for bioinformatics careers extend beyond a handful of job titles.